ACA Compliance Solution – Hosted/Cloud import information

 For the Employee Type field, the system requires entering Fulltime, Parttime.
 It will not import if FT or PT is entered.
 The system uses these fields to determine which employees to run for the reports.

 The Department is not required for ACA purposes but it is used in the system to help you find/sort employees.
 We recommend importing information that is meaningful for your organization in this field.
-The system does not import if this field is empty.

 The Adjusted Hire Date is important for rehired employees.
 You can enter their most recent rehire date in this field.
 This field cannot be empty.
 If an employee does not have an adjusted hire date, then enter the hire date in this field.

-You will want to include employees that worked in the filing year.
+Termination Date – You will want to include employees that worked in the filing year.
 If an employee has been terminated, you will need to enter the termination date.
 If they have not been terminated, enter 01/01/1900.
 The system will not import if this field is empty.

 Transaction import: This file includes all the transactions required to calculate the ALE and run eligibility reports based on the hours worked to determine whom is offered coverage.
 This information is needed in order to provide reporting on eligibility through either the standard or initial measurement periods.
 Depending on the method used for determining eligibility, the information imported will be used to fill in the monthly reporting codes for the 1095-C. All data must be imported either by pay period or at the most by the month.